 Chef Yoshie Eddings, Harbor Docks

-Chef Ted Morrison, Barefoot’s on the Beachside Bar & Grill, at Hilton Sandestin Beach
+Chef Ryan Cogan, Barefoot’s Beachside Bar & Grill, at Hilton Sandestin Beach Golf Resort & Spa

 Mona B. McGee, Mac Farms